bitrise-io/bitrise-plugins-io/README.md

 ## How to use

 First you have to sign in / authenticate yourself.
-You can do that via the `auth` command:
+Authentication requires a Bitrise.io Personal Access Token, which you can generate at: [https://www.bitrise.io/me/profile#/security](https://www.bitrise.io/me/profile#/security).

+Once you have the Personal Access Token register it for the plugin using the `auth` command:

 ```
 bitrise :io auth --token 3c..NQ